mr-ravin/video-streaming-server/README.md

    |--server.js
    |
    |--video (this is a folder)

+---|
+   |--client.html (this is the html page to access the video streamming server from client side)
 ```

 - create a folder "video" inside the directory where server.js is present